-Our Union Contracts provides many important benefits and rights for the professionals we represent.
+Our Union Contracts provide many significant benefits and rights for the professionals we represent.
 In addition, some state and federal laws offer further rights and protections, some of which can be found below.
-Please contact your union representative for more information.
+Don’t hesitate to get in touch with your union representative for more information.

 What if I or a family member have a serious illness or injury and need time off of work?
 Will my job be protected?

 If you have a serious illness or injury or are otherwise disabled, you may be entitled to time off from work.
 The Family Medical Leave Act (FMLA) and/or California Family Rights Act (CFRA) may apply to protect leaves that result from your serious health condition or the health condition of a family member.

 In addition to job-protected leaves under FMLA and/or CFRA, you may qualify under the Americans with Disabilities Act (ADA) for leave as a reasonable accommodation.

 More information on these rights:

 The FMLA, CFRA, and the ADA do not provide employees with pay.
 However, while on FMLA and/or CFRA leave, you should be permitted to use your sick leave.
 You may also be able to use your vacation time.
 In addition, you may apply for State Disability Insurance (SDI) as long as you have been contributing to SDI.
 Those SDI benefits would serve as partial wage replacement and may be integrated with your sick leave.

 What can I do if I feel like I am being discriminated against based on my age, gender, race, sexual orientation, or another protected status?